hknutsen/monokai-modern-theme/README.md

 ## License

-This project is licensed under the terms of the [MIT license](LICENSE).
+This extension is licensed under the terms of the [MIT license](LICENSE).